gutierrezps/huaweicloud-lld-to-terraform/README.md

-# Huawei Cloud LLD to Terraform
+# HUAWEI CLOUD LLD to Terraform

-This repository contains Python scripts to convert project infrastruture described by a Low-Level Design (LLD) spreadsheet into Huawei Cloud Terraform code.
+This repository contains Python scripts to convert project infrastruture described by a Low-Level Design (LLD) spreadsheet into HUAWEI CLOUD Terraform code.

+See the [LLD documentation](docs/LLD.md) to learn how to fill the spreadsheet.

 ## DISCLAIMER